top of page

 Practical Tips for Starting Pilates

-• Pay attention to your breathing to maximise muscle engagement
+• Pay attention to your breathing to maximize muscle engagement.

 Final Thoughts on Pilates and Yoga